 - 3.4.1.
 Notification for Site Plans for Subdivision shall be required as per Table 3.4. - 3.4.2.
 Notification for Site Plans for Building Permit shall be required as per Table 3.5. - Applicant Responsibilities: When required (as 3.4.3. noted with "NA" in Table 3.4 or Table 3.5), the applicant shall give written notification of the Application for Site Development Plan to the relevant groups registered with the Office of Neighborhood Coordination.
-This may include recognized Neighborhood Associations, Neighborhood Coalition, non-recognized neighborhood organization, homeowner association, property owner association, or merchant association that covers, abuts, or is across the public right-of-way (ROW) from the project site. - (i) The Office of Neighborhood Coordination (ONC) shall provide the applicant with a complete list of the names and addresses for all people who require notification, including any interested parties in the area who have registered with ONC to receive notice.
+This may include Neighborhood recognized Associations, Neighborhood Coalition, non-recognized neighborhood organization, homeowner association, property owner association, or merchant association that covers, abuts, or is across the public right-of-way (ROW) from the project site. - (i) The Office of Neighborhood Coordination (ONC) shall provide the applicant with a complete list of the names and addresses for all people who require notification, including any interested parties in the area who have registered with ONC to receive notice.
 The applicant shall not be held responsible for notifying people who are not on the ONC list. - (ii) Notification shall include a reduced version of the proposed Site Development Plan, including the Landscape Plan; the date, time, and location of the DRB or EPC hearing; contact information for the applicant; and the name, e-mail, and phone number of the Staff Planner.

-(iii) Notification shall be sent by certified mail, return receipt requested, and postmarked at least fifteen (15) days in advance of the hearing. (iv) The applicant shall give copies of the ONC notification list and proof of mailings to the Approval Body for the hearing record.
-Failure by the applicant to show proof of notification shall be grounds for a deferral of the applicant's proposal at the Hearing until proper proof of notification is provided by the applicant.
+- (iii) Notification shall be sent by certified mail, return receipt requested, and postmarked at least fifteen (15) days in advance of the hearing. - (iv) The applicant shall give copies of the ONC notification list and proof of mailings to the Approval Body for the hearing record.
+Failure by the applicant to show proof of notification shall be grounds for a deferral of the applicant's proposal at the Hearing until proper proof of notification is provided by the applicant. - 3.4.4.
+Planning Director Responsibilities: When required (as noted with "PO" in Table 3.4 or Table 3.5), the Planning Director or his/her designee shall provide mailed notification to property owners within one hundred (100) feet of the boundaries of the proposed project site, excluding public rights-of-way, at the applicant's expense.